Knowledge-augmented Graph Neural Networks with Concept-aware Attention for Adverse Drug Event Detection: Experimental Setup

 \section{Experimental Setup}

-Our goal is to conduct experiments on four ADE datasets and answer the following research questions. \begin{description} \item[RQ1:] How does the proposed model perform in ADE detection on texts from various sources, compared to other methods? \item[RQ2:] How does the heterogeneous graph convolution with knowledge augmentation improve the accuracy of ADE detection? \item[RQ3:] Does the concept-aware attention improve the accuracy of the heterogeneous graph convolution to detect ADE? \item[RQ4:] What is the impact of pretraining domains and contextualized language representation on the performance of the method in ADE dection? \end{description} In this section we will describe the setup of the experiments and in the next section we will present the results of the experiments.
+Our goal is to conduct experiments on four ADE datasets and answer the following research questions. \begin{description} \item[RQ1:] How does the proposed model perform in ADE detection on texts from various sources, compared to other methods? \item[RQ2:] How does the heterogeneous graph convolution with knowledge augmentation improve the accuracy of ADE detection? \item[RQ3:] Does the concept-aware attention improve the accuracy of the heterogeneous graph convolution to detect ADE? \end{description} In this section, we will describe the setup of the experiments, and in the next section, we will present the results of the experiments.